ChristElise/christelise.github.io/_posts/2024-10-27-dreaming-walkthrough.md

 <SNIP>
 ```

 We can see Lucien's password for the database server.
-Let's use this to connect to the database and add fake entries in the `dreamer` and/or `dream` columns that will be execute by the `getDreams.py` script.
+Let's use this to connect to the database and add fake entries in the `dreamer` and/or `dream` columns that will be executed by the `getDreams.py` script.
 ```bash
 lucien@dreaming:~$ mysql -u lucien -p<REDACTED>
 mysql: [Warning] Using a password on the command line interface can be insecure.